TheDustMan/TypescriptProjectTemplate/README.md

-This repository can be used as a starting point for any javascript project.
+This repository can be used as a starting point for any javascript project that utilizes Typescript.
 ### Prerequisites:
 - Have npm installed
 - Have grunt-cli installed